-Based on the above assessment, and in view of Article 13(2)(c) of the Regulation, the Commission concludes that some elements of the RPP submitted by MINGOR do not comply with certain provisions of this Regulation.
+Based on the above assessment, and in view of Article 13(2)(c) of the Regulation, the Commission concludes that some elements of the RPP submitted by MoE do not comply with certain provisions of this Regulation.

-The Commission requests MINGOR to amend the RPP taking duly into consideration all the concerns expressed by the Commission in the present opinion and notify the amended RPP to the Commission within three months of receipt of this opinion, pursuant to Article 13(3) of the Regulation.
-In view of the circumstances following Russia's invasion of Ukraine, the Commissions recommends to prioritise the focused update of the RPP described in section 2.1.1, the test on the effectiveness of the procedures developed in the RPP referred to in section 2.1.4, the missing information on regional and bilateral measures for cooperation and assistance among Member States described in section 2.1.2 and the detailed description of national electricity crisis scenarios described in section 2.1.1.
-Furthermore, the Commission urges Croatia to take into consideration the Council Recommendation, proposed by the European Commission on 18 October 2022, on a coordinated approach to strengthen the resilience of critical infrastructure in the EU, and, in particular, the results of the stress tests of critical infrastructure foreseen therein.
+The Commission requests MoE to amend the RPP taking duly into consideration all the concerns expressed by the Commission in the present opinion and notify the amended RPP to the Commission within three months of receipt of this opinion, pursuant to Article 13(3) of the Regulation.
+In view of the circumstances following Russia's invasion of Ukraine, the Commissions recommends to prioritise the focused update of the RPP described in section 2.1.1, the test on the effectiveness of the procedures developed in the RPP referred to in section 2.1.4, the missing information on regional and bilateral measures for cooperation and assistance among Member States described in section 2.1.3 and the detailed description of national electricity crisis scenarios described in section 2.1.1.
+The Commission urges MoE to describe and assess the actions to reduce gas consumption in the power sector, as called upon in the Communication "Save gas for a safe winter",8 while ensuring security of electricity supply.
+Furthermore, the Commission urges Slovakia to take into consideration the Council Recommendation, proposed by the European Commission on 18 October 2022, on a coordinated approach to strengthen the resilience of critical infrastructure in the EU, and, in particular, the results of the stress tests of critical infrastructure foreseen therein.